 In accordance with the charter and the bylaws of the Board of Trustees, the faculty, meeting in official session, is the academic legislature of the College and has the authority to recommend to the President and, if necessary, directly to the Board through its representatives on the Board, the educational program of the College in such areas as the following: admissions, curricula, student life, approval of honorary degrees, and recommendations of persons for academic degrees in course.
 The faculty may be charged with additional responsibilities as directed by the Board of Trustees.
-(Faculty Handbook)
+(Section 17 of the Faculty Handbook)

 Normally, new business will not be transacted at a faculty meeting without it first having been submitted to an appropriate committee, and the report of such committee having been in the hands of the faculty members for at least a week prior to the meeting of the Faculty.

 Properly constituted committees of the Faculty may exercise functions of the Faculty when policy changes are not involved, but any action so taken must be reported to the Faculty at the first meeting following the action.